SimonPadbury/baselayer-3/_src/typography.md

 * `t-right`, `t-center`, and `t-left`

-In addition to the (default) text alignment classes above, Baselayer also has several container-query responsive variants, for `xs:`, `sm:`, `md:` and `lg:` container breakpoints widths.
+In addition to the three simple text alignment classes above, Baselayer also has several container-query responsive variants, for `xs:`, `sm:`, `md:` and `lg:` container breakpoints widths.

 Example: The hearing in the card below is left aligned by default, but becomes center aligned when its _container_ is `sm` (640px) wide and above, using `sm:t-center`: